 Drainage elements overall were found to be in good condition with only minor deficiencies.
 There was sediment buildup in some of the inlets.
 Minor to moderate erosion was present in several ditches and berms and at bridge drain outlets.
+Some driveway culverts and pond inlets were partially clogged.
 Some examples are shown in the pictures below.